The author has been compensated for contributing to the Monument resources & reading library.

 I concluded AA works for some, and especially for maintenance, but wasn’t the right fit for me.

 While browsing my Facebook feed I came across an ad from Monument.
 A strange name, but they offered a few things that immediately got my attention.
 One was a realistic, non-judgemental approach that included moderation in addition to sobriety.
 The other was a professional scientific approach.
-This meant support groups moderated by licensed therapists, one-on-one therapy, and access to doctors for medication.
+This meant support groups moderated by licensed therapists, one-on-one alcohol therapy, and access to doctors for medication.
 And all of this was 100% online.
 Which in the time of Covid-19 is perfect.

 Monument says I have alcohol use disorder and offers quantitative help.
 I appreciate that.
 I’m not an alcoholic, I’m a person who is trying to change their relationship with alcohol.
 Plus, no insurance.
 Just a very modest weekly fee, which I can easily afford.